Welcome to the Discipline of Obstetrics, Gynaecology and Neonatology

 - The Discipline effectively utilises routinely collected data to inform health service provision and evaluation of perinatal health care.

-Clinical Professor Jon Hyett & Dr Kirsten Black
+Clinical Professor Jon Hyett & Associate Professor Kirsten Black

 Joint Heads of Discipline - Obstetrics, Gynaecology and Neonatology